Azure/autorest.csharp/readme.md

 }
 ```

-In these three properties of this attribute, `SerializationHook` and `SerializationValueHook` controls the serialization, and `DeserializationValueHook` controls deserialization.
+In these three properties of this attribute, `SerializationHook` and `SerializationValueHook` controls the serialization, and `DeserializationValueHook` controls deserialization. `SerializationHook` is the hook method to serialize **the entire property**, and `SerializationValueHook` is the hook method that only serializes **the value of the property**.
 When you assign both `SerializationHook` and `SerializationValueHook`, `SerializationValueHook` will be ignored.

 Please use the `nameof` expression to avoid typo in the attribute.
-Also you could leave the serialization hook to `null` if you do not want to change the serialization logic, similar you could leave deserialization hook to `null` if you do not want to change the deserialization logic.
+Also you could leave both the serialization hook and value hook unassigned if you do not want to change the serialization logic, similar you could leave deserialization hook unassigned if you do not want to change the deserialization logic.

 The hook methods should have the following signature: